ctrlc0ctrlv/RB87_DETECTION_IMAGING_TIME_REDUCTION/README.md

 ### 3.1.
 If you're planning to use the raw data

 1. Download the raw data on the link above
-2. Extract the .zip archive to the `./data` folder.
+2. Extract the .zip archive contents to the `./data/raw` folder.
 The path to the images should look like this: `/path/to/current/directory/data/raw/rb3.2_2197950934861us_third_14999.png`

 ### 3.2.
 If the raw data is not needed